 Preparing for the Future

 Through these immersive professional experiences, students gain skills in program development, administrative procedures, supervision, and facility operation and maintenance.
-Our students also develop essential contacts in the field and increase their understanding of the area in which they are studying.
+They also develop essential contacts in the field and increase their understanding of the area in which they are studying.

 Internships Lead to Jobs

-- Successfully complete PRT 375 in the fall semester prior to your internship experience.
+- Successfully complete PRT 375 in the semester prior to your internship experience.

 - Schedule a meeting with the department’s internship coordinator to obtain approval of your work plan, confirm the internship location and agree on any special considerations or additional contacts with the selected internship agency.

-- A faculty supervisor will be assigned to you throughout your internship and will contact you regarding your departmental responsibilities during your internship.
+- For summer internships, a faculty supervisor will be assigned to you and will contact you regarding your departmental responsibilities.
 If you do not hear from your supervisor, you should be proactive and contact them.
 Faculty members who are supervising interns receive their student assignments in mid- to late-May for summer internships.
-Be sure to look at your expected responsibilities and examples of your required reports as outlined in the internship manual.